gethiox/GXAudioVisualisation/README.md

 - [ ] Independed (and better) bake algorithm of internal bake function
 - [ ] [Peak feature](http://youtu.be/ZOYp0FfVE4Q)

+## How to build:
+Just zip `GxAV` folder and your addon is ready to instal inside Blender.
+You can also run `./tools/build.sh` under Linux.

 ### Changelog
 #### 21.08.2014 - 1.0 STABLE \o/ ####